Habit Tracking

 Loop Habit Tracker

-The most beloved free Android habit tracker open source, zero ads, and beautifully minimal.
-Measurable habit goals with beautiful streak charts and habit score calculations.
+The most beloved free Android behavior logger open source, zero ads, and beautifully minimal.
+Measurable goals with beautiful streak charts and a smart habit-strength score.

 PlatformsAndroid